-Choosing those sources that fall into the $\alpha$-quantile of $q_i$ values means selecting the $K$ sources of smallest $q_i$ value.
-By the above argument, these will either be not manipulated at all, or only in a way that does not have a negative effect on either fairness or accuracy of the training process.
-In practice, the regimes of \emph{large} and \emph{small} $D$-scores can overlap due to noise is the sampling process, and the perfect filtering property will only hold approximately.
-In Section~\ref{subsec:theory} we discuss a generalization bound that makes this reasoning rigorous.
+Choosing those sources that fall into the $\beta$-quantile of the $q_i$ values means selecting the $K$ sources of smallest $q_i$ value.
+By the above argument, these will either be not manipulated at all, or only in a way that does not have a negative effect on either the fairness or the accuracy of the training process.
+In practice, the regimes of \emph{large} and \emph{small} $D$-scores can overlap due to noise in the sampling process, and the perfect filtering property will only hold approximately.
+We later discuss a generalization bound that makes this reasoning rigorous.

-Note that the algorithm benefits from knowing the true number of clean sources, $K$, as this allows it to tailor the quantile-criteria for not rejecting more sources than necessary.
-The algorithm remains powerful even if $K$ is unknown, though, since $\alpha=\frac12$ will work as a default choice.
-The filtering step will return the most promising half of the sources, which is at most a factor of $2$ away from the true number of clean or benign sources (which indeed could be all of them, regardless of the value of $K$).